dcraiovan/Belly_Button/README.md

 # Belly_Button
 JavaScript, Plotly, and D3.js

-The following consists of four technical analysis done using Javacript, Plotly and D3.js.
+The following consists of four technical analysis done using Javacript, Plotly and D3.js outputed in a dashboard format.

 Deliverable 1: Create a Horizontal Bar Chart Deliverable 2: Create a Bubble Chart